Glatzli/model_comparison_codes/README.md

                            lat_1 = um.attrs["TRUELAT1"], lat_2 = um.attrs["TRUELAT2"],
                            lat_0 = um.attrs["MOAD_CEN_LAT"], lon_0 = um.attrs["STAND_LON"],
                            a=6370000, b=6370000)
+    		-> for now: continue with AROME & ICON, maybe include others later having completely same grid is most important for cross sections: that one can compare completely the same points. can be calculated (interpolated) also later for 1 var if cross sect wanted.
 - calc density from press and temp! just ideal gas law

-ToDo:
-- send Manuela lats lons and grid des.
-- complete PCGP calc for Arome & ICON: works now Resolution of DEM & model not equal!
+- PCGP calc for Arome & ICON: works now
+	Resolution of DEM & model not equal!
  	DEM: ~310 m between points, AROME: ~750m (2 points in x, lon compared with https://boulter.com/gps/distance/?from=47.5+15.385&to=47.5+15.395&units=k)
   	-> should use DEM with same resolution as models: first complete model transformation/interpolation...
-  	-> factor 2 is not that bad! maybe just smooth DEM to have nearly same resolution
+  	-> factor 2 is not that bad!
+  	just smooth DEM to have nearly same resolution

  	- for PCGP LU dataset I would need:
     		Slope angle (β): The steepness of the terrain.